bcgov/platform-developer-docs/login-to-openshift.md

 -->

-# Login to the OpenShift Console with your IDIR
+# Login to OpenShift

+Teams can login to the Openshift with either a GitHub ID or IDIR.
 IDIR authentication is enabled in the Silver cluster of the Openshift Platform.
-This gives teams a choice to log into the Silver Cluster Openshift Console with either a GitHub ID or IDIR.

-Multi-factor authentication (MFA) must be enabled on an IDIR account to use this access mechanism as it links to Azure Active Directory (AD).
-You can find instructions on how to enable MFA for your IDIR account here <!-- where? -->
+You must have multi-factor authentication (MFA) enabled to log in with either GitHub or your IDIR.
+This access mechanism links to Azure Active Directory (AD).
+You can find instructions on how to enable MFA for your IDIR account [here](<!-- where? -->)

 You have to login with IDIR into the Openshift Console before you can associate any role bindings with the IDIR account.